wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 1. Open your terminal and run the following command to initialize a new Foundry project:

     ```bash
-    npx create-foundry-project cross-chain-token-contracts
+    forge init cross-chain-token-transfers
     ```

-    This will create a new directory named `cross-chain-token-transfer` with a basic project structure.
+    This will create a new directory named `cross-chain-token-transfers` with a basic project structure.
+This also initializes a new `git` repository.

 2. Navigate into the newly created project directory:

     ```bash
-    cd cross-chain-token-contracts
+    cd cross-chain-token-transfers
     ```

 3. Install the Wormhole Solidity SDK: